g-leech/argmin-gravitas/_posts/2023-05-29-taylor-swift.markdown

         <!-- > The food was terrible, and such small portions -->
         <!--  -->
         (It's <a href="{{martin}}">Martin</a> and Shellback and Antonoff's and the thirty others' <i>job</i> to fade into the background, to make the star seem larger than they are.
 But even with coauthorship this is still a trick and we shouldn't fall for it.<br><br>
         I think this trick explains TS' dominance over other pop stars: positioning the output as her ~sole work exploits a vulnerability in the "singer-songwriter" high culture status.
 The killer move is to pair that soi-disant confessional authenticity with the standard post-Britney sexy choreographed stadium hook shit.
 (Gaga did something similar, more credibly.)
-Then when TS smells an upcoming popstar it hitches her wagon to them with a collab.)
+Then when TS smells an upcoming popstar it hitches wagons to them with a collab.
         <br><br>
     </div>
     <!--  -->